-- Using both hands, pull the top of the “envelope” up and away from your body just a bit, then fold it over and down to the middle, sealing against the dough (bottom right, above)
+- Using both hands, pull the top of the “envelope” up and away from your body just a bit, then fold it over and down to the middle, sealing it against the dough (bottom right, above)

 - Using both hands, grab the bottom and pull up and over to the top (top-left, bottom)

-- With both hands tuck and drag the dough down towards your body to create tension on the outside of the dough.
-After each drag spin the dough on the work surface and continue dragging until the dough is uniform in shape and the outside of the loaf is smooth with no tears or bulges (top-right and bottom-left, below).
+- With both hands, tuck and drag the dough down towards your body to create tension on the outside of the dough.
+After each drag, spin the dough on the work surface and continue dragging until the dough is uniform in shape and the outside of the loaf is smooth with no tears or bulges (top-right and bottom-left, below).